Syll-ver/lou-geh/README.txt

 3. Lastly, after importing, you can go to http://localhost/LouGehProjectMonitoring to view the prototype.

-This is a prototype of the Lou Geh Project Monitoring which in it's name already says it monitors projects.
+This is a prototype of the Lou Geh Project Monitoring which in its name already says it monitors projects.
 You can also see which employees are working or has worked under each projects.
 Not only that, they also store employee information as well as the dependents of each employee.